Workshops & Talks

 that the interview is about her as well as Annalee.

-I would like to put in here, before you read Bonnie's interview, that her language, her exclamations particularly, may seem silly to sophisticated ears.
-But I did not want to change or delete them.
-She is a simple kind of person, and holds no pretenses; she is not the least bit concerned about how she appears to others.
-Seeing through the "country bumpkin" phraseology to the great heart and mastery beneath brings real rewards.
+Though Bonnie's language and exclamations may sound silly to sophisticated ears, I did not want to change or delete them.
+She is a simple person and holds no pretenses; she is not concerned about how she appears to others.
+I invite you to see with me through the "country bumpkin" phraseology to the great heart and mastery beneath.

 Bonnie says about herself: "God had given me some